Diane Victor: Smoke drawings

 Victor used the same medium to express the similarity between human genetic coding and that of other primates who are almost "little brothers".
 Yet like some distant and disowned family line we seem to feel no qualms at the knowledge of their persecution and endangerment.
 The fragile and ephemeral process of candle smoke Victor felt was an appropriate medium for the portraits of the primates rendered fragile and impermanent by mankind.

+Victor made another series of large smoke drawings of farm animals on glass called "Brief Lives", which were displayed in an abandoned abattoir.
+The glass drawings deal with the loss of body and identity and the nature of the smoke speaks of the transience of life.

 Ash drawings

 The technique of using ash as a drawing medium developed from printmaking.
 Texture and tone in etching is produced when rosin dust is sprinkled onto an etching plate to create an aquatint.
 Victor realised that a similar textural effect could be created on a drawing by sprinkling ash.
 Victor has exhibited her large scale ash drawings on numerous occasions, notably at the exhibition 'FUIR' at the Fondation Blachère in France, 2017 and at 1–54, Somerset House in London, 2019.